Calculus, Gauge Theory and Noncommutative Worlds: On Weyl's 1-form for Electromagnetism and the Feynman-Dyson Derivation of Electromagnetism from Commutators

 We remark that the standard generalization of the differential $1$-form $\lambda$ is to write $A = \sum_{i} A_{i} dx^{i}$ as a gauge connection where the $A_{i}$ do not commute with one another and take the form $A_{i}(x) = \sum_{a} A_{i}^{a}(x) T_{a}$ where the $T_{a}$ run over a basis for a matrix representation of the Lie algebra of the gauge group, and the $A_{i}^{a}(x)$ are smooth functions on the spacetime manifold.
 Then the curvature of the gauge connection is $F = dA + A \wedge A$ where $\wedge$ denotes the wedge product of differential forms.
 This generalizes the way we have just described the electromagnetic field in terms of the Weyl differential $1$-form and gives rise to the Yang-Mills fields.
-At the level of non-commutative worlds we can consider abstract differential forms $A = \sum_{i} A_{i} dx^{i}$ without assuming that the $A_{i}$ are represented in terms of a specific classical gauge group.
-By the same token, we can examine the structure of covariant derivatives of the form $\nabla_{i} = \partial_{i} + A_{i}$ and indeed one finds directly that In this way, the formalism of the differential forms and the formalism of the commutators of covariant derivatives come together.\\
+At the level of noncommutative worlds we can consider abstract differential forms $A = \sum_{i} A_{i} dx^{i}$ without assuming that the $A_{i}$ are represented in terms of a specific classical gauge group.
+By the same token, we can examine the structure of covariant derivatives of the form $\nabla_{i} = \partial_{i} + A_{i}$ and indeed one finds directly that